 Cons: You need a large space to fit it in and they can cost a lot.

 With such a wide range on the market, you are literally spoilt for choice when it comes to finding the perfect sofa for your home.
 From modular sofas to loveseats, leather to fabric there really are so many options to suit your style, and ultimately to enhance your way of living in the most comforting way possible.

-We all know about oversized handbags that make you look thinner, oversized sunglasses that make you look like a pinhead, and oversized pepper grinders that make you look like a show-off; but what about oversized interior design?
+We all know about oversized handbags that make you look thinner, but what about oversized interior design?